g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 * Seamless Updates: With blue-green deployment, updates are seamless whereby traffic is gradually moved from the blue environment to the green one.
 This step-by-step transition makes it less painful for users and allows developers to monitor deployment in real-time.

 ## Testing in Production
-Testing can be carried out in an a green environment.
+Testing can be carried out in a green environment.
 With this technique, the opportunity for users to be impacted by defects or overall performance issues is decreased by enabling developers to find and fasten challenges early in the deployment process.

 ### Advantages of Testing in Production with Blue-Green Deployment
 Using blue-green deployment for testing in production has numerous blessings.